-The enhanced Russia-related sanctions program follows previous escalations of sanctions dating, in primary part, back to 2014, which, among other restrictions, imposed so-called "sectoral" sanctions on certain entities that operate in the finance, energy, and defense sectors of the Russian economy.
-As with its more recent actions, the United States imposed these measures in conjunction with comparable sanctions maintained by the European Union and other governments in response to events in Ukraine in early 2014.
-Such entities are identified on OFAC's Sectoral Sanctions Identifications (SSI) list, which is also available on the OFAC website.
+In addition, OFAC has imposed so-called "sectoral" sanctions on certain entities that operate in the finance, energy, and defense sectors of the Russian economy.
+The United States imposed these measures in conjunction with comparable sanctions maintained by the European Union and other governments in response to events in Ukraine in early 2014.
+Such entities are identified on OFAC's Sectoral Sanctions Identifications ("SSI") list, which is also available on the OFAC website.
 US persons are prohibited from participating in or supporting specified types of financial transactions (relating to debt and, in some cases, equity) or certain energy-related projects involving SSI-listed parties.
 These restrictions also extend to entities that are owned 50% or more by entities on the SSI list.
+In April 2021, President Biden signed Executive Order 14024, which authorizes the US Treasury Department to impose sanctions on Russian parties connected to malicious cyber-enabled activities, interference in elections, or other activities that undermine "the peace, security, political stability, or territorial integrity of the United States, its allies, or its partners."
+At the same time, OFAC also issued a new directive that broadly prohibits US financial institutions from dealing in the primary market for ruble or non-ruble denominated bonds issued by certain large Russian government entities, such as Russia's Central Bank, or lending funds to these entities.